 Thom is an associate professor in the English department at Whitworth and teaches a variety of creative writing, literature, and publishing and editing courses.
-His poems have appeared in Ascent, Smartish Pace, Sugar House Review, and elsewhere.
+His poems have appeared in Ascent, Redivider, Smartish Pace, Sugar House Review, and elsewhere.
 His books include A Visitor’s Guide to North Dakota and No Secrets to Sell, and most recently, What the Sky Lacks.

 The work I prefer rarely takes a single form.
 It is often work that blurs traditional lines, either culturally or structurally.
 I want the magazine to embrace complexity, to be afraid of nothing, to push our understanding of ourselves and the ways we think about literature.
 I like art that takes risks, but still remembers to be good art.